aeolion7/bundesliga/README.md

 In order to use the application, you will need an API key.
 Please follow these instructions:

+1. In your terminal, navigate to the directory where you would like to place this application.
+2. Clone this repository onto your local machine: `git clone https://github.com/aeolion7/bundesliga.git`.
+3. In your terminal, navigate to the project directory and type `npm install`.
-1. Sign up using the above link (it's free!) and you will be given an API key.
+4. Sign up using the above link (it's free!) and you will be given an API key.
 It can be accessed at any time in the "My Account" tab.
-2. In your terminal, navigate to the project directory and type `npm install`.
-3. Create a file in the top-level directory of this application called "secrets.js".
+5. Create a file in the top-level directory of this application called "secrets.js".
-4. In secrets.js, paste the following code:
+6. In secrets.js, paste the following line of code:
    `export const API_TOKEN = 'YOUR_API_TOKEN_HERE';`
-5. In the terminal, type `npm run start-dev`.
+7. In the terminal, type `npm run start-dev`.
-6. In your browser, navigate to "localhost:3000".
+8. In your browser, navigate to "localhost:3000".
-7. Look at some German football data!
+9. Look at some German football data!

 ## Functionality